-The Igbo project is led by Dr. Elizabeth (Chinwe) Okeke and her colleagues (Dr. Henrietta Ene-Obong, Dr. Anthonia Uzuegbunam, Mr. Alfred Ozioko, Mr. Simon Umeh and Ms. Nnaemeka Chukwuone) at the University of Nigeria in Nsukka.
+The Igbo project has been led by Elizabeth (Chinwe) Okeke (who died in 2012) and her colleagues (Henrietta Ene-Obong, Anthonia Uzuegbunam, Alfred Ozioko, Simon Umeh and Nnaemeka Chukwuone) at the University of Nigeria in Nsukka.
 To document the traditional Igbo food system two rural communities were randomly selected from four states in southern Nigeria.
 In each community the local chief was identified for the partnership process.